AnthonyNicklin/milestone01-TheMonkees/README.md

 ## Testing ##

-I conducted testing across different platforms and web browsers in order to make sure the website works correctly and looks great across each one.
+I conducted testing across different platforms and web browsers in order to make sure the website worked correctly, and looked great across each one.
 I also asked friends and family to test across their own devices and to give me honest opinons and feedback.

 Platforms:
 * Samsung Galaxy 8